Dishwashers Don’t Have Needs!

 - The trash needs to be taken out.
 “First of all, I’m really getting tired of swatting those pesky files claiming trash rights.
 And the kitchen floor is getting pretty crowded with all that trash.
 I sure wish that trash would take itself out.”

 - The school needs a new library.
 “Every night, as I leave work, the school yells at me for its overcrowded book shelves.”

 All of the above are examples of needs which are really “ours”.
 WE own them and WE are responsible for attending to them.

-We must realize that we are the sole caretakers of all of those needs that are OURS and we are the ones to do what must be done to see that they are met.
+Therefore, We must realize that WE are the sole caretakers of all of those needs.
+It’s our responsibility to know that WE own them.
+And WE are the ones who must act in order to see that OUR needs are met.

-- “We need to have the trash taken out.
-Alice, it’s your responsibility as one of your chores, can you take care of it before dinner tonight?”
+“We need to have the trash taken out.
+Alice, it’s one of your chores, can you take care of it before dinner tonight?”

 WE own these needs.
 WE are the only ones who can get them met.
 It’s OUR responsibility.